#1 - copy

 The shape of the end part of your surfboard, the tail, has a key role to play in the response of your surfboard.
 It’s the last place where the water flows under your board, and where the fins are placed.
 Like the basics of surfboard volume and dimensions, a wide bulky tail provides stability, floatation and speed.
 Smaller tails will sink more in the water, giving you more “bite”, more control in bigger waves, and making it easier to shift from rail to rail.

 Another key characteristic of tails are their angles.
-More pronounced angles, for example, the end corners on a “square tail”, allow water to easily get released out the back.
+More pronounced angles, for example the end corners on a “square tail”, allows water to easily get released out the back.
 This translates into a “skatier” or “looser” feel, which is great to shift direction quickly and do many different manoeuvers on the shoulder.
 Round curves, found on pin tails and round tails, hold water flow under the surfboard for longer.
 This provides you with extra hold and control, which is optimal for barrels and bigger waves.

 Although there are endless varieties of tails, they can be grouped into a few categories from which they blend together.